Recep Tayyip Erdoğan: Presidential elections

 On 1 July 2014, Erdoğan was named the AKP's presidential candidate in the Turkish presidential election.
 His candidacy was announced by the Deputy President of the AKP, Mehmet Ali Şahin.

 Erdoğan made a speech after the announcement and used the 'Erdoğan logo' for the first time.
-The logo was criticised because it was very similar to the logo that U.S. President Barack Obama used in the 2008 presidential election.
+The logo was criticized because it was very similar to the logo that U.S. President Barack Obama used in the 2008 presidential election.

 Erdoğan was elected as the President of Turkey in the first round of the election with 51.79% of the vote, obviating the need for a run-off by winning over 50%.
 The joint candidate of the CHP, MHP and 13 other opposition parties, former Organisation of Islamic Co-operation general secretary Ekmeleddin İhsanoğlu won 38.44% of the vote.
 The pro-Kurdish HDP candidate Selahattin Demirtaş won 9.76%.

 The 2018 Turkish presidential election took place as part of the 2018 general election, alongside parliamentary elections on the same day.
 Following the approval of constitutional changes in a referendum held in 2017, the elected President will be both the head of state and head of government of Turkey, taking over the latter role from the to-be-abolished office of the Prime Minister.

-Incumbent president Recep Tayyip Erdoğan declared his candidacy for the People's Alliance (Turkish: Cumhur İttifakı) on 27 April 2018.
-Erdoğan's main opposition, the Republican People's Party, nominated Muharrem İnce, a member of the parliament known for his combative opposition and spirited speeches against Erdoğan.
-Besides these candidates, Meral Akşener, the founder and leader of Good Party, Temel Karamollaoğlu, the leader of the Felicity Party and Doğu Perinçek, the leader of the Patriotic Party, have announced their candidacies and collected the 100,000 signatures required for nomination.
-The alliance which Erdoğan was candidate for won 52.59% of the popular vote.
+Erdoğan declared his candidacy for the People's Alliance (Turkish: Cumhur İttifakı) on 27 April 2018, with support from the MHP.
+His main opposition, the Republican People's Party, nominated Muharrem İnce, a member of parliament known for his combative opposition and spirited speeches against Erdoğan.
+In addition to these candidates, Meral Akşener, the founder and leader of the Good Party, Temel Karamollaoğlu, the leader of the Felicity Party, and Doğu Perinçek, the leader of the Patriotic Party, also announced their candidacies and gathered the 100,000 signatures required for nomination.
+Erdoğan won the election with 52.59% of the popular vote.

-For the presidential election 2023 his candidacy is in dispute as he has launched his campaign in June 2022, but the opposition contends a third presidential term would violate the constitution.
+In the 2023 presidential election, Erdoğan's candidacy was contested due to his campaign launch in June 2022, with the opposition arguing that a third term would violate the constitution.
+In the first round of voting, Erdoğan failed to secure the required 50% threshold, leading to a runoff election against the runner-up, Kemal Kılıçdaroğlu.
+Erdoğan ultimately won the second round on 28 May 2023, receiving 52.18% of the vote.

+On 8 March 2024, he declared that he would retire once his presidential term ended in 2028.